 Notes

-I have made this recipe with both Yukon gold and russet potatoes and both work great.
-The Yukon gold have a slight yellow color and are creamier in my opinion.
+I have made this recipe with both Yukon Gold and russet potatoes and both work great.
+The Yukon Gold have a slight yellow color and are creamier in my opinion.
 The russet potatoes yield a whiter mashed potato dish and they may take a bit longer to cook.
 Overall, I prefer the Yukon Gold potatoes.

 - Prep Time: 15